 But when you pray, go into your most private room, close the door and pray to your Father who is in secret, and your Father who sees [what is done] in secret will reward you.

-Matthew 6:6 (AMP)
+Matthew 6:6 AMP

 I also noticed that the whole cabin and everything in it was made of wood and was not at all attractive to the eyes.
 The room had a pretty bare look to it.
 Later I understood that this was a symbol of the cross.
 Wood speaks of the cross and the bareness of the room speaks of the humble death that Jesus died on the cross.
-We don’t have to impress God with big words when we go to Him, we just have to speak out of the bareness of our hearts and be naked before Him, like a young child with a parent.
-Children don’t know that they are naked until later on.
+We don’t have to impress God with big words when we go to Him, we just have to speak out of the bareness of our hearts and be naked before Him, like a young child with their parent.
+Children don’t know that they are naked until later on when they are older.
 They are not ashamed to stand naked in front of their parents.
 In this way we too must be able to bare all to Him, the One who loves us more than we could ever comprehend.

 Jesus is even now, still looking for those whom He can take into His personal secret place, as He did with James, Peter and John.
 Those who are surrendered into love and obedience to Him, who will stand in agreement with the intercession that He makes for us before the throne of God.
 Those who are willing to share the burdens of His heart and carry them through prayer and intercession to the Father.
 Jesus is looking for those who are immersed in the flow of the Spirit, who will open up their mouths to utter the petitions and supplications that are birthed in Him, the Spirit, inside of us, and speak them forth with power unto the ears of God.
 We all have a prayer closet, it is the depths of our hearts.
 All we have to do is go through the door, and close it behind us.